jtvanlew/pelican-blog-2025/content/blog/2024-05-17-Los-Padres-bikecamping.md

 gallery::{photo}2024/05-17-LosPadresBikeCamping/pt0

 Ride down to the valley.
 Passing multiple wash-outs, Middle Santa Ynez Campground, resting at P-Bar Flats campground.
 Deciding we barely worked so push to Mono campground.
+Hit with poison oak all up and down arms and hands.

 gallery::{photo}2024/05-17-LosPadresBikeCamping/pt1